etendosoftware/docs/docs/user-guide/etendo-mobile/getting-started.md

 ## Initial Configuration

-In order to use the app, the user must access Etendo Classic in `Client>Secure Web Service Configuration` since the app uses Secure Web Services to authentizate itself.
-So, as the System Administrator role, generate a token by clicking on the **generate key** button, this token is usedto start the session in the app.
+In order to use the app, the user must access Etendo Classic in `Client`>`Secure Web Service Configuration` since the app uses Secure Web Services to authentizate itself.
+So, as System Administrator role, generate a token by clicking on the **generate key** button, this token is used to start the session in the app.

 ![alt text](../../assets/user-guide/etendo-mobile/getting-started/getting-started-mobile-0.png)